nasseef20/recycle_bin/README.md

 ## Getting Started

-This font contains localization, so please generate the l10n files by running `flutter gen-l10n`.
+This project contains localization, so please generate the l10n files by running `flutter gen-l10n`.

 # Dependencies
 ```